liamlangley1/Wildfowl_SLR/README.md

 ### Systematic Reviews

 - Data/Disturbance_final_data_cleaned.csv - File containing information extracted from our final sample of papers read for the Disturbance SLR.
 This includes some papers which were ultimately removed from the final sample.
-- Data/DMortality_final_data_cleaned.csv - File containing information extracted from our final sample of papers read for the Disturbance SLR.
+- Data/DMortality_final_data_cleaned.csv - File containing information extracted from our final sample of papers read for the Mortality SLR.
 This includes some papers which were ultimately removed from the final sample.

 ### Population Trends summary